pushkar5248/car-price-predictor-watson-studio/README.md

 - Inconsistent and messy data formats (e.g., `"100 - 140 Nm"`, `"800 Nm"`, `"GT Model"`, etc.)
 - Missing values in numerical and categorical columns
 - AutoAI model failure due to unsupported imputation on categorical missing values
-- Limited CUH (Compute Units Hours) in IBM Watson Studio (only 0.08 left)
+- Limited CUH (Compute Units Hours) in IBM Watson Studio (only 0.08 left at one point)
-- Had to preprocess everything manually to ensure AutoAI could work smoothly
+- Created a second Watson runtime to overcome CUH exhaustion and continue experiments
+- Manually preprocessed columns to make the dataset ML-ready
+- Used AI assistance for cleaning, mapping, and restructuring columns for compatibility

 ---